 After completing her first degree in English Language and Literature, Alison worked in community-based mental health and housing projects for several years before training as a social worker.
-Initially she worked in Child Protection, before moving into the health sector, working in a specialist hospital team with adults and children affected by HIV and AIDS.
-She subsequently spent several years working in two tertiary specialist NHS hospitals with adults and children living with cancer and cystic fibrosis.
-During this time, she developed her teaching interests, designing and delivering education and training courses for medical, nursing and home care staff.
-Alison was also given the opportunity to lead seminars for medical students at King's College London.
+Initially she worked in Child Protection, before moving into the health sector, working in a pioneering hospital team for adults and children affected by HIV and AIDS.
+She subsequently spent several years working in two tertiary specialist NHS hospitals with adults and children living with cancer, cystic fibrosis and other heart and lung conditions.
+During this time, she developed her teaching interests, designing and delivering education and training courses for medical, nursing and home care staff and leading seminars for medical students at King's College London.
 She began working as an Associate Lecturer for the Open University on K260 (Death and Dying) and K100/KZX100 and K101 (An Introduction to Health and Social Care).
 Alison was seconded for one year in 2002 to establish a schools-based social work service for an inner London local authority.

 In 2004 Alison moved into full-time lecturing and began teaching on a social work programme in an inner London University, before joining the OU as a central academic in 2008.